 The consequence to the environment as a result of a dike breach would be inundation of the Jay Pit and diked area with resulting generation of sediments due to wash-out of materials and spills due to equipment and infrastructure within the open pit at the time of flooding.
-It is expected that most of the sediments and spills generated as a result of a dike breach may be contained within the disturbed footprint of the Jay Project (diked area), with only a limited amount potentially migrating away from the area.
+It is almost certain to occur (likelihood A) that most of the sediments and spills generated as a result of a dike breach may be contained within the disturbed footprint of the Jay Project (diked area), with only a limited amount potentially migrating away from the area.
 In addition, early warning of dike instability should be possible from monitoring of instruments within the dike and foundation soils so removal of equipment within the diked area may be possible before inundation occurs.
-As such, if a dike breach occurs, consequences to the environment should be moderate.
+As such, if a dike breach occurs, consequences to the environment should be moderate (consequence severity 2).